CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-Browser.md

 ## **Scenario**

-Contoso wants their AVD environment to be flexible interms of accessing the sessions by their employees.
-You will help contoso to test the access to AVD session using Browser.
+Contoso wants their AVD environment to be flexible in terms of accessing the sessions by their employees.
+You will help Contoso to test the access to AVD session using Browser.

 ## **Overview**